survivejs/site/layouts/training.md

 I'm based on Finland and expect accommodation to be compensated separately.
 The end of July (24-30.7) and August are exceptions as I'll run a series of clinics in Vienna, Austria then.

-T> 20% of training income goes to Tobias Koppers, the main developer of webpack.
+> 20% of training income goes to Tobias Koppers, the main developer of webpack.
 I do this to support the project and enable its future growth.

 ## References